SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 Naxos would be perfect for you.
-Great beaches and St George’s Beach near Naxos Town is one of the calmest, shallowest, protected beaches in Greece.
+Great beaches and St George’s Beach near Naxos Town is one of my favorite beaches and also one of the calmest, shallowest, most-protected beaches in Greece.

 2. 9-Day Itinerary to Greece